felixDHb/RaMap/tutorial.md

 ## 7 Intermediade images

 If the prompt from Step 3 was answered with `y`, additional intermediate results are now displayed, resulting from the Raman data analysis using Non-negative Factorization or Cosine similarity.
+All figures will be saved in the folder `RaMap_results-Mapping_Large_02`
 Further information on this will follow.

 ### Non-negative Factorization